awsdocs/aws-greengrass-developer-guide/doc_source/set-config.md

 ```

 **Note**
 If you do not use the `default` AWS profile, be sure to change the profile name in your `config.json` file\.
-For more information, see [Named Profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)\.
+For more information, see [Named profiles](https://docs.aws.amazon.com/cli/latest/userguide/cli-configure-profiles.html)\.

-### Configure AWS Credentials with Environment Variables<a name="config-env-vars"></a>
+### Configure AWS credentials with environment variables<a name="config-env-vars"></a>

 Environment variables are variables maintained by the operating system and used by system commands\.
 They are not saved if you close the SSH session\.
 IDT for AWS IoT Greengrass can use the `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` environment variables to store your AWS credentials\.